zpostfacto/vjson/README.md

 - Make it easy to deal with 64-bit numbers as strings.
 (JSON only supports "numbers", which are usually represented as doubles.
 A 64-bit value encoded as a "number" is very likely to be mutated in transit.)
-  FIXME - haven't actually added the To<> and Cast<> operatons yet.
-  Will probably also replace the shimsical truthy stuff with To<bool>

-If you want to be extremely strict about extra/missing keys, values of the wrong type, etc. then there really is no shortcut for writing detailed, explicit error handling.  vjson makes it easy write that kind of code when the situation calls for it.
-It's when you have the more modest aim of doing "something reasonable" with a malformed document, with the least amount of effort possible, that vjson shines.
-If a key is missing, supply the default in a single function call.
-If an array or object is missing, act as if it is empty.
-If a value is present, but the wrong type, act as if it it missing.
-When loadingparsing a document that is supposed to be a single JSON object, just fail if the input is some other JSON value, and don't make me write an explicit check for that case.
+If you want to be extremely strict about extra/missing keys, values of the wrong type, etc. then there really is no shortcut for writing detailed, explicit error handling.  vjson makes it easy to write that kind of code when the situation calls for it.
+But most of us have the more modest aim of "detect common errors, but otherwise just do 'something reasonable' with a malformed document, with the least amount of coding effort possible".
+That's when vjson shines.
+For example:

+- If a key is missing, it can supply the default in a single function call.
+- If an array or object is missing, return an empty one.
+- If a value is present at the given key, but the wrong type, just act as if it it missing.
+- If an array is only suoposed to contain a certin type of value, iterate over the elements with that type in an idiomatic way, ignoring any elements that are the wrong type.
+- When loading/parsing a document that is supposed to be a single JSON object, just fail if the input is some other JSON value, and don't make me write an explicit check for that case.

 TL;DR: Error handling should not constitute the majority of the code to load up a document, when your goal is simply "do something reasonable and